 When Canada's Helix burst upon the scene, the band was compared to April Wine and generally celebrated.
 The gang was formed in 1974 as The Helix Field Band.
 This act's first ever show was at a local high school and played covers of bands like Uriah Heep and Golden Earring.
 The debut LP was a success and the band even ventured into the USA for shows.
 The reception to White Heather & Black Lace was not as positive and following another album the hard rockers appeared on the verge of oblivion when it was rumoured that Vollmer took off to join Strutz.
 In fact, the band obtained a major deal with Capitol and head out to Europe to tour with Kiss.
 The act opened for Headpins at home.
 No Rest For The Wicked was a good effort, although the Kitchener band had lost the Doerner twins by now - although Brian returned for Long Way To Heaven and other albums.

 Capitol, directly or indirectly, sent the band back to the drawing board for a more glam metal image.
 Nevertheless, or because of this fact, Helix had a hit single with the song Heavy Metal Love at this time.
-The makeover does not work out and by 1990 Helix is back on an independent.
+The makeover does not work out and by 1990 Helix was back on an independent act.
 The band also released a sampler on the local Maximum Records, which also counted Anvil as a member of its roster.

 Paul Hackman was killed on the road in Western Canada whilst on tour.
 Greg Fraser joined for It's A Business Doing Pleasure.
 Business was extremely slow, however, and the band called it a day.
-Vollmer became a vocal coach and various band members became studio musicans.
+Vollmer became a vocal coach and various band members became studio musicians.
 Half-Alive was a collection of live and studio songs largely culled and released by Vollmer and the band.
+The original line-up got together in 1999 long enough to record three new tracks for an up-coming compilation CD of the band.
+A video was also promised.
 Vollmer and Gray collected a number of guest musicians and toured across Canada at the turn of the century.
 The band also released a DVD sampler.

 According to the band, actor Michael J. Fox once auditioned for the bassist slot, while comedian Jim Carrey once opened a show for the band performing his comedy routine.